Pharmr/almace-scaffolding/_app/_pages/about.md

 Technically, we support all pharmacies that allow for digital prescribing (ie e-prescribe).
 A newer generation of pharmacy exists that are api driven and integrated directly into our platform.
 When you place your order, your money will be held immediately and your request shipped right away if prescribed.
 This cuts down significantly on administrative work for the patient.
 We call this **instant fill**.
 Unfortunately, it’s only supported by a small number of pharmacies at the moment.
 To access the rest, choose the “Fill on my own” option or FOMO to send a legacy prescription to a pharmacy of your choosing.
 You’ll be responsible for paying for the drugs yourself as well as shipping or local pickup.
 Bear in mind, with the FOMO option, there may be extreme variability in drug pricing and insurance benefits coverage and we cannot gaurenteed a particular price.

 **I take a scheduled drug.
 Can I still use Pharmr?**
 At the momement no, but we plan to support this in the future.
-Controlled substances require additional logic and rules around how their handled (particularly in regards to refills, transfers and delivery).
+Controlled substances require additional logic and rules around how the prescriptions are handled (particularly in regards to refills, transfers and delivery).

 **Is Pharmr a pharmacy or a medical practice?**
 Neither.
 Pharmr is a technology platform that connects chronic care patients to physicians and pharmacies.